United States Merchant Marine: State maritime academies

 Unlike midshipmen from the USMMA, students at any of the state maritime academies are not automatically appointed as members of the Navy Reserve or any branch of the armed forces, nor are they guaranteed commissions as military officers.

 Merchant mariner license program cadets at any of the state maritime academies may apply for commission as Strategic Sealift Officers in the Navy Reserve and are eligible to receive an $8,000 annual student incentive payment from MARAD.
-They must however, apply for and be accepted to a simultaneous-membership military service program consisting of both appointment as a midshipman in the Navy Reserve and reserve enlisted status.
-After receiving the student incentive payments for 2 years, uniformed service obligations commence upon either graduation or dismissal for any reason from the program.
+They must apply for and be accepted to a simultaneous-membership military service program, consisting of both appointment as a midshipman in the Navy Reserve and reserve enlisted status.

+After receiving the student incentive payments for 2 years, uniformed service obligations commence upon graduation, or dismissal for any reason from the program.
 Graduates must comply with their state maritime academy enrollment agreements, and subsequent employment limitations, if any.
 Women were barred from all U.S. maritime academies until 1974, when the USMMA, State University of New York Maritime College, and the California Maritime Academy first admitted women cadets.

 Hawsepiper

 An informal maritime industry term used to refer to a merchant ship's officer who began his or her career as an unlicensed merchant mariner and did not attend a traditional maritime college/academy to earn the officer's license.
 This term is similar in use and definition to a U.S. naval services "Mustang" who went from enlisted to officer.
-A hawsepiper earns their officer's license by attaining the required sea time as a rating, taking required training courses, and completing onboard assessments.
-When all requirements are met, the mariner can apply to the United States Coast Guard's National Maritime Center to take the license examination.
+Hawsepipers earn their officer's license by attaining the required sea time as a rating, taking required training courses, and completing onboard assessments.
+When all requirements are met, a mariner can apply to the United States Coast Guard's National Maritime Center to take the license examination.

 Ratings / Unlicensed

 Unlicensed personnel (synonymous with ratings) are generally trained through several private programs funded by maritime unions, shipping companies, or by one's own expense.
 An example training institution would be the Paul Hall Center for Maritime Training and Education, or better known as "Piney Point".
-Generally the merchant mariner works their way up through the rates with sea time on the job.
+Generally, merchant mariners work their way up through the rates with sea time on the job.
 Entry level ratings would be ordinary seaman in the deck department and marine wiper in the engine department.

 Unlicensed personnel must have sufficient sea time in a qualified rating and complete specified testing and training.
 These requirements are outlined in the International Convention on Standards of Training, Certification, and Watchkeeping for Seafarers (STCW), to advance in rate.